Hidden Assets

-Hidden Assets is an Irish/Canadian/Belgian crime drama developed by Peter McKenna and directed by Thaddeus O'Sullivan and Kadir Ferati Balci.
-The series premiered on RTÉ on May 10, 2022.
+Hidden Assets is an Irish-Belgian-Canadian crime drama developed by Peter McKenna and directed by Thaddeus O'Sullivan, Kadir Ferati Balci and Mia Mullarkey.
+The series premiered on RTÉ One on November 7, 2021.
 The second season premiered on RTÉ on September 3, 2023.
+The third season premiered on RTÉ on November 9, 2025.
 The series is a spinoff of Acceptable Risk.

 Premise

 The first series is set in present day Shannon, County Clare, Ireland, its Free Zone and airport, and the port of Antwerp, Belgium.
 It focuses on the Irish Criminal Assets Bureau (CAB) and the Belgian Counter Terrorism Unit (CTU).

 The second series of Hidden Assets is also set between Antwerp and County Clare (Limerick, specifically).
 Following Angeline Ball's departure from the cast, Nora-Jane Noone joined as DS Clare Wallace.

+The third series is set in Dublin and Bilbao where CAB joins forces with Ertzaintza detectives.